INeddHelp/ShutNet/README.md

 # What's this?

-ShutNet, is a virus that will automaticly delete every system event log and network log from every ip connected to your wifi and shut down every device connected.
+ShutNet, is a 'virus'(it is not) that shuts down every device connected to your wifi.

 # How does it work?